 Pressure on the Italian squad has reached a fever pitch after the nation missed several previous iterations of the global showpiece.
 Managerial decisions regarding the starting eleven focus on defensive stability to counter the physical threat posed by the Bosnian attackers.
-The Azzurri must secure a victory on foreign soil to avoid another catastrophic failure in their international record.
+The Azzurri must secure a victory on foreign soil to avoid another severe failure in their international record.
 Zenica’s Bilino Polje Stadium provides a compact, intimidating setting where home supporters are known for their vocal intensity.
 Direct flights from Italy to the region were sold out weeks in advance as supporters flocked to witness the World Cup playoff final.

 Bosnia-Herzegovina Hosts Italy in Zenica Decider